Kim A. Snyder: The Librarians

 In this 2025 documentary film which was directed and produced by Snyder, recent conflicts between local school boards and school librarians in Texas, Florida, and other states, are presented through interviews conducted with officials and numerous librarians — who in some cases have been fired from their positions — in order to provide insight into current-day book banning in the United States.
 Along with archival footage of book burnings in Nazi Germany and the dystopian film Fahrenheit 451, the documentary makes reference to the current role of Moms for Liberty in the concerted action to ban books in school libraries as well as the counter-protests by librarians, parents and students.

-The film had its world premiere at the 2025 Sundance Film Festival on January 24, 2025, and is scheduled to be released on October 3, 2025, by 8 Above.
+The film had its world premiere at the 2025 Sundance Film Festival on January 24, 2025.
+The film was theatrically released in the United States on October 3, 2025, by 8 Above.
 In September 2025 Snyder was present for screenings and discussions in the UK and Switzerland.
+It had its broadcast premiere on PBS's Independent Lens on February 9, 2026.
+In September 2026, the film won the Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking at the 78th Primetime Creative Arts Emmy Awards.